keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/orchestrate/_index.md

-After the deployment succeeds, use Keptn metrics to confirm that your deployed software is really healthy -- not just that the pods are running but validate against SLOs such as SLOs to measure performance and user experience.
+After the deployment succeeds, use Keptn metrics to confirm that your deployed software is really healthy -- not just that the pods are running but validate against SLOs such as performance and user experience.
 You can also check for new logs that came in from a log monitoring solution.

 ## Using this exercise